commercialhaskell/stack-templates/README.md

     category: Development
 ```

-When the user runs `stack new myproject yourtemplate` and they do not have the
+When the user runs `stack new my-project username/your-template` and they do not
-parameters provided in their Stack `config.yaml`, Stack will warn the user that
+have the parameters provided in their Stack `config.yaml`, Stack will warn the
-such parameters were missing, like this:
+user that such parameters were missing, like this:

 ```
-Downloading template "yourtemplate" to create project "myproject" in myproject/ ...
+Downloading template username/your-template to create project my-project in directory my-project/ ...
+Downloaded <path_to_username/your-template.hsfiles>.

-The following parameters were needed by the template but not provided: author-email, author-name You can provide them in <path to config.yaml>, like this:
+Note: The following parameters were needed by the template but not provided:
+      author-email, and author-name.

+      You can provide them in Stack's global YAML configuration file (<path_to_config.yaml>) like this:

       templates:
         params:
           author-email: value
           author-name: value

-Or you can pass each one as parameters like this: stack new myproject yourtemplate -p "author-email:value" -p "author-name:value"
+      Or you can pass each one on the command line as parameters like this:

+      stack new my-project username/your-template -p "author-email:value"
+      -p "author-name:value"
 ```

 The output of the template will yield a blank space where your parameter was.
 If